 Before you even get to creating the proposal, you first need to determine if the client is wasting your time.
-Should you even make the investment in creating this document?
+If the client isn’t the right match for your services, why should you even make the investment in creating this document?

 ”When you start taking on clients just because of the money, you are going to have problems later on,” Swenk said.